Maintenance Therapy for Ovarian Cancer

 Angiogenesis inhibitors

-Angiogenesis inhibitors are generally used as maintenance therapy for people who received this drug with chemotherapy following surgery for advanced epithelial ovarian cancer (stage III or IV).1
+Angiogenesis inhibitors are generally used as maintenance therapy for people who received this drug in combination with chemotherapy for certain forms of advanced or recurrent ovarian cancer, then receive the angiogenesis inhibitor alone.1

 Examples of angiogenesis inhibitors include:5